swisscryptoday/swisscryptoday.github.io/_posts/2024-09-02-cryptoday.md

 <!-- ##### Place holder -->

-We’re excited to announce that the third Swiss Crypto Day will be taking place at University of St. Gallen on Monday, September 2nd, 2024.
+We are excited to announce that the third Swiss Crypto Day will be held at the University of St. Gallen on Monday, September 2nd, 2024.

 ##### When:
 September 2nd, 2024, 9:00 - 17:00